horizontalsystems/blockchain-crypto-guides/guides/fundamentals/en/4-safe-storage-basics.md

 Some wallets are more user-friendly and appropriate for new people with smaller balances.
 At the same time, for people with a crypto capital in millions and extensive security knowledge the expectations from wallets are considerably higher.
 Those people may prefer to use wallets engineered for higher security needs.

 In this section we will try to look at common non-custodial wallets and get a balanced overview of the security aspects.
 A balanced approach involves a tiered approach, where the higher security requirements introduced as the risk factor grows.

 An ideal wallet for someone new with a capital below 10K is not the same as for someone in space for years and capital over 100K.

-As the user's crypto capital grows so does the potential cost of loosing it.
+As the user's crypto capital grows so does the potential cost of losing it.
 In such cases the capital can be divided into multiple wallets, where a larger chunk kept with extra secure considerations in mind while the remaining in potentially less secure but easily accessible wallet.

 ## Non-custodial Wallet Types

 All non-custodial wallets out there provide users with full control over the crypto.
 That's an underlying characteristic of such a wallet.

 There 3 main types of non-custodial wallets:

 ![](../images/04-02-l.png)

 1. hardware wallets
 2. mobile app wallets
 3. desktop software wallets